openharmony/device_qemu/esp32/README.md

       hb clean && hb build
       ```

-   3. After the buildding is complete, the corresponding executable file is in the home directory：
+   3. After the building is complete, the corresponding executable file is in the home directory：

       ```
       out/esp32/qemu_xtensa_mini_system_demo/